tigerpointe/Learn-GitVsCode/README.md

 * On the source control tab, click "+" to stage changes
     * Stage an individual file by clicking the nearest "+"
     * Stage all files by clicking the "Changes" section "+"
+    * Staged files can be un-staged by clicking the "-"
 * On the source control tab, click "Commit" to commit changes locally
 * Enter a comment into the editor and click the "check mark" icon to close
 * Click the "Cloud" icon initially to push changes to the remote repository
 * For subsequent updates, click the "Sync" button or icon

 ### Notes
-* New repositories default to private (free, but restricted features)
+* New repositories default to Private (free, but restricted features)
-* Setting visibility to public makes the code available to anybody
+* Setting the visibility to Public makes the code available to anybody
-* Visibility can be be changed on GitHub - Settings - Danger Zone
+* Visibility can be changed on GitHub - Settings - Danger Zone
-* On GitHub, add the description and topics
+* On GitHub, add a project description and select any keyword topics